 Attracting more plugin developers to create 3rd party plugins for the WPBakery Page Builder is definitely the way to go.
-If you were to simply start adding more and more modules to the standard plugin it creates a problem for theme developers having to go back to old themes to add support (styling) for these new modules also it’s best to have a slimmed down plugin that allows the user to decide if they want to add more modules or not.
-That keeps people’s site slim and fast.
+If you were to simply start adding more and more modules to the standard plugin it creates a problem for theme developers having to go back to old themes to add support (styling) for these new modules also it’s best to have a slimmed-down plugin that allows the user to decide if they want to add more modules or not.
+That keeps people’s sites slim and fast.

 I’ve seen a few plugins out there already and they look really good!
 I have yet to try any because I have so much fun developing new modules myself 😉

-If we continue talking about evolution – tell us a bit about your future plans and what users can expect from you in near future?
+If we continue talking about evolution – tell us a bit about your future plans and what users can expect from you in the near future?

 My next step is to ensure full compatibility with the new Front-End functionality.
-I’m currently having a couple compatibility issues with the modifications I’ve made to the theme, but I’m sure they will get sorted out quickly!
+I’m currently having a couple of compatibility issues with the modifications I’ve made to the theme, but I’m sure they will get sorted out quickly!
 After that, I want to continue making new modules for my WPBakery Page Builder Extension so my users will have access to more great options.